 Lindsay Carlson - President Lindsay lives in Culver City with her husband Scott Crichton, their son Archer, and three rescue dogs.
-She is a is a UCLA law graduate and works as a litigator in private practice, and has held leadership roles with the National Association of Women Lawyers.
+She is a is a UCLA law graduate and works as internal counsel for a major international law firm, and a member of the Board of the National Association of Women Lawyers.
 During the 2016 election, she was a member of Hillary Clinton's finance team and volunteer legal team, and co-leader of a group of more than 3,500 volunteers out of which the Heart of L.A.
 Democratic Club was born.
 She is a progressive Democrat, who believes that the party needs to reflect the interests and goals of the Democratic electorate and not just well-connected insiders.
 Her primary interests are ensuring that diverse communities are reflected in our representation, increasing the engagement of young professionals, and building a strong bench of progressive candidates to rise to leadership roles in California and nationally.

 Jane Wishon - Treasurer Jane grew up in the segregated South and fled Texas to attend college, first at Princeton University and later at UCLA.
 She's held many positions over the years, both paid and volunteer, including national Board President for Marriage Equality USA, Case Manager at AIDS Project LA, Delegate to the California Democratic Party, Elected Member of her Neighborhood Council, Member of the LA County Democratic Party, and Political Vice President for the Stonewall Democratic Club.
 Her early years awakened a thirst for social justice; her marriage equality work honed her commitment to underrepresented communities and the undocumented; her experiences as woman in a man's world forged her dedication to feminism; and her frustration over the 2016 Presidential election results rededicated her to resisting the current Administration and its attempt to send our Democracy back to the 18th century.
 MBA, writer, professional volunteer, wife, mother, grandmother, co-founder of Heart of LA, and resistance warrior.

 Jeannine Wisnosky Stehlin - Communications Vice President Jeannine's introduction to the fight for equality was as a child when her mother took her to the March for the Equal Rights Amendment in Washington, DC.
 A lifelong Democrat and social activist, she volunteers on local political campaigns for candidates and issues and volunteered for the Presidential campaigns of Barack Obama and Hillary Clinton.
-Recently, she teamed with other members of HLA Dems to support the Westside Democratic Headquarters, which was instrumental in flipping the House in 2018.
+She's a founding member of Heart of LA Democratic Club (HLADems) and she teamed with other members of HLADems to support the Westside Democratic Headquarters, which was instrumental in flipping the House in 2018.
 An arts advocate, Jeannine is managing director/publicist for a nonprofit theatre company and is marketing director/publicist for an entertainment consulting group.
 In addition to the Heart of LA Democratic Club, she serves as a Cultural Affairs Commissioner for a major LA County city, and is on the board of a Career Technical Education (CTE) Pathways Committee for a Southern California school district, among other things.
 Jeannine earned her MBA from Illinois Institute of Technology and a Bachelor’s of Science in Communications and Advertising from the University of Illinois.